DreamEcho100/lognmaze/data/blogs/mazen-mohamed/13- what is stack and its implementation of it in java.md

 }
 ```

-- firstly, We will check if the index is bigger than the `stackTop` variable which holds the last element index, and if true we exit or you can throw an exception return from the method.
+- firstly, We will check if the index is bigger than the `stackTop` variable which holds the last element index, and if true we exit or you can throw an exception.
 - Else we will return the element with the specified index.

 ## Coming Soon